gustonstomy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello => permission -rwxr-x-wx
-chmod 664 hello => permission as elloh chmod -R +x => permission to all subdirectories of the current directory for the owner
+chmod 664 hello => permission as elloh chmod -R +x => permission to all subdirectories of the current directory for the owner mkdir -m 751 my_dir => creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello => changes the group owner to school for the file hello